Do It Again (Elevation Worship song)

 "Do It Again" is a song performed by American contemporary worship band Elevation Worship.
 Written by Mack Brock, Chris Brown, Matt Redman and Steven Furtick, the song was released as the first single from their 2017 album There Is a Cloud.
 It was released to Christian radio on February 23, 2018.
 The song peaked at No. 6 on the US Hot Christian Songs chart, becoming their second Top 10 single from that chart.
+It is also the main track of the album Outra Vez, by the Brazilian praise group Diante do Trono.
 It lasted on the charts for 33 weeks, their second longest charting song.
 The song is played in a B-flat major key, and 172 beats per minute.

 Background

 The earliest version of "Do It Again" was released on September 9, 2016, as part of the extended play titled Speak Revival.
 The live version of "Do It Again" was then released on February 17, 2018, during the pre-order period of There Is a Cloud, as the second promotional single of the album.
 It was recorded during the 12-day "Code Orange Revival" event in September 2016, held by Elevation Church at its Ballantyne campus in Charlotte, North Carolina.
 "Do It Again" impacted Christian radio on February 23, 2018, with an extended play containing the radio, live, reprise, acoustic and Spanish versions of the song released on the same day.